chsteinhauer/SMC-0/README.md

 * We refined the requirements

-* Planning the project by braking it down to its tasks
+* Planning the project by breaking it down into milestones and tasks